NATIONAL DRIVE-THRU DAY | JULY 24

 - Restaurants, coffee shops, liquor stores, pharmacies, and many more services utilize drive-thrus for quick service.

-Enjoy the day by uses all the drive-thrus available to you.
+Enjoy the day by using all the drive-thrus available to you.
 Post on social media using #NationalDriveThruDay to encourage others to celebrate the day with you.

 NATIONAL DRIVE THROUGH DAY HISTORY